 Can I Choose Great Lakes as My Student Loan Servicer?

 Not initially.
 Your student loan servicer is assigned after your loan is disbursed.
 Student loans typically are disbursed, or paid out, in at least two installments, per the Department of Education.
 Your servicer generally contacts you after that first payment is made.
 Your student loan servicer, however, can change multiple times over the life of your loan.
-And you can choose your student loan servicer if you move to consolidate your federal student loans under the Direct Consolidation Loan program.
+And you can choose your student loan servicer if you move to refinance your loans or consolidate your federal student loans under the Direct Consolidation Loan program.

 How Do I Know Who My Student Loan Servicer Is?

 If you’re not sure who your federal student loan servicer is, you can find out by logging into your account on the Education Department’s My Federal Student Aid website or the National Student Loan Data System.
 If you have private student loans, you can call your lender to find out who your servicer is.
 Your servicer may also be listed on your credit report.
 (You can view your free credit report snapshot on Credit.com.)